The Ultimate Perth to Bremer Bay Road Trip

 2 hr 10 min (186 km) via National Route 1

-Continuing your journey through the South West, set off towards Walpole, a town surrounded by natural wonders.
+The next morning, continue your journey through the South West as you head towards Walpole, a town surrounded by natural wonders.
 Known for the Valley of the Giants and Nornalup Inlet, Walpole is a peaceful haven perfect for fishing, camping, and exploring.

 Day 3: Denmark to Albany